arahangua/uzh-uniswap/README.md

    - **Choose Uniswap Version:** Decide whether you want to use Uniswap V2 or V3.
 This guide will assume you are using V2 for simplicity, but instructions for V3 are similar.
    - **Fetch Uniswap Contracts:**
-     - **Uniswap V2:** Use `degit` to download Uniswap V2 repositories from Github:
+     - **Uniswap V2:** Use `degit` to download Uniswap V2 repositories from Github.
+For stability, consider using a specific commit hash or tag.
        ```bash
-       degit Uniswap/v2-core uniswap-v2-core
+       degit Uniswap/v2-core#<COMMIT_HASH_OR_TAG> uniswap-v2-core  # e.g., degit Uniswap/v2-core#v1.0.1 uniswap-v2-core
-       degit Uniswap/v2-periphery uniswap-v2-periphery
+       degit Uniswap/v2-periphery#<COMMIT_HASH_OR_TAG> uniswap-v2-periphery # e.g., degit Uniswap/v2-periphery#v1.1.1 uniswap-v2-periphery
        ```
-     - **Uniswap V3:** Use `degit` to download Uniswap V3 repositories from Github:
+     - **Uniswap V3:** Use `degit` to download Uniswap V3 repositories from Github.
+For stability, consider using a specific commit hash or tag.
        ```bash
-       degit Uniswap/v3-core uniswap-v3-core
+       degit Uniswap/v3-core#<COMMIT_HASH_OR_TAG> uniswap-v3-core # e.g., degit Uniswap/v3-core#v1.0.0 uniswap-v3-core
-       degit Uniswap/v3-periphery uniswap-v3-periphery
+       degit Uniswap/v3-periphery#<COMMIT_HASH_OR_TAG> uniswap-v3-periphery # e.g., degit Uniswap/v3-periphery#v1.4.35 uniswap-v3-periphery
        ```
+       **Replace `<COMMIT_HASH_OR_TAG>` with a specific commit hash or tag from the Uniswap repositories for more stable versions.** You can find these on the Uniswap GitHub repository releases or commit history.
    - **Install Dependencies and Compile:** Navigate into each downloaded directory (e.g., `uniswap-v2-core`) and install dependencies and compile the contracts.
 Refer to the Uniswap repository's README for specific instructions.
 For V2, it's usually:
      ```bash
      cd uniswap-v2-core
-     npm install
+     npm install # or yarn install
-     npm run build
+     npm run build # or yarn build
      cd ../uniswap-v2-periphery
-     npm install
+     npm install # or yarn install
-     npm run build
+     npm run build # or yarn build
      ```
      For V3, the commands might be slightly different, so always check the official documentation.
    - **Deploy Contracts:**
-     - **Factory and Router:** You need to deploy at least the Factory and Router contracts from the chosen Uniswap version to your custom Ethereum chain. **You will need to find deployment scripts or instructions within the Uniswap repositories or their documentation and adapt them to your Hardhat setup.** Example deployment scripts for ERC20 tokens are provided later in this guide, which you can use as a template.
+     - **Factory and Router:** You need to deploy at least the Factory and Router contracts from the chosen Uniswap version to your custom Ethereum chain. **Refer to the Uniswap repositories' documentation and deployment scripts for Factory and Router contracts.
+You might need to adapt these scripts to work within your Hardhat environment.** Example deployment scripts for ERC20 tokens are provided later in this guide, which you can use as a template for adapting Uniswap deployment scripts.
      - **WETH (Wrapped ETH):**  For Uniswap V2, you will also need to deploy a WETH contract if you don't have one already on your network.
 Uniswap V2 periphery repository usually includes a WETH deployment script.
 For V3, WETH is also typically required.
    - **Note Contract Addresses:** After deploying the Factory, Router, and WETH (if applicable) contracts, note down their contract addresses.
 You will need these addresses in later steps and in your scripts.